-This proxy statement contains information related to the Annual Meeting of Stockholders to be held on Tuesday, May 19, 2020 at 9:00 a.m.
+This proxy statement contains information related to the Annual Meeting of Stockholders to be held on Wednesday, May 11, 2022 at 10:00 a.m.
 Eastern Time.
-In light of the coronavirus/COVID-19 outbreak and governmental decrees that in-person gatherings be postponed or canceled, and in the best interests of public health and the health and safety of our stockholders, employees and Board of Directors, we are planning to hold the Annual Meeting virtually via the Internet.
-Unless we publicly announce a change in our plans, in order to attend our Annual Meeting, you must log in to www.virtualshareholdermeeting.com/ALTR2020 using the 16-digit control number on the Notice, proxy card or voting instruction form that accompanied the proxy materials.
+We are planning to hold the Annual Meeting virtually via the Internet, or at such other time and place to which the Annual Meeting may be adjourned or postponed.
+In order to attend our Annual Meeting, you must log in to www.virtualshareholdermeeting.com/ALTR2022 using the 16-digit control number on the Notice, proxy card or voting instruction form that accompanied the proxy materials.